DinoChiesa/Apigee-Csv-Shredder/Readme.md

 # Csv Shredder Java Callout

-This directory contains the Java source code and pom.xml file required to compile a Java callout for Apigee Edge.
-The callout shreds a CSV, returns a Java map, and returns success.
+This directory contains the Java source code and pom.xml file required to compile a pair of Java callouts for Apigee Edge.
+The first callout shreds a CSV, returns a Java map object, and returns success.
+The second callout retrieves items from a Java Map object, by key.

+These callouts can work together, demonstrating:

+1. how to parse a CSV within Apigee Edge

+2. how to store a Java object in the Edge cache

+3. How to retrieve a Java object from Cache, and then parse the object on subsequent API calls

 ## Building: